dragonforge-dev/dragonforge-character-3d/README.md

 11. Copy the **dragonforge_camera** folder from the **addons** folder into your project's **addons** folder.
 12. Copy the **dragonforge_state_machine** folder from the **addons** folder into your project's **addons** folder.
 13. Copy the **dragonforge_character_3d** folder from the **addons** folder into your project's **addons** folder.

 # Usage
+## Using the Existing Player
+1. Copy the `res://addons/dragonforge_character_3d/player/player_3d.tscn` file to your project.
+2. Rename the file to `player.tscn`
+3. If you make any changes to the file, inherit from it.

+## Making Your Own Player
 1. On your **CharacterBody3D** node click **+ Add Child Node...** and select a **Cameras** node.
 2. On your **Cameras** node click **+ Add Child Node...** and add as many **Camera3D** nodes as you like.
 Configure them however you like.
 The player will be able to rotate through them at will.
 ## First-Person View Camera